mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

      {{ contribution_by('abstraktor') }}

+!!! question "How to find out if a node is inside a test model?"

+    `SModelStereotype#isTestModel` is the right method.
+The same approach can be used for other special models: `SModelStereotype#isStubModel`, `SModelStereotype#isGeneratorModel`.
+For aspect models, use model.isAspectModel(x) where x is a reference to the aspect like `editor`.

 ## How to Test

 This section deals with practical questions regarding testing.
 Testing should be a big part of the CI pipeline to ensure that